homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Try to remove getState() and getCobrowsingState() from inside of game... standardize this better

-Update all name forms
-  Make the class name form thing into a reusable component and add to stage, cutscene, tag, etc

 Utils that use state should be hooks

 Only Once should be on relation model